-The only place on Oahu I set foot in was the Honolulu airport in 1974 and 1977.
+From 1974 to 1977, the only place on Oahu I set foot in was the Honolulu airport.
 The Lihue airport on Kauai was the connection.
 The next time I was on Oahu was sometime in 1982.
 I honestly don’t remember the exact month I arrived or the exact month I left two years later.

 I was stationed at Kaneohe Bay.
 It was called a Marine Corps Air Station back then but the name changed to Marine Corps Base Hawaii around 10 years later.
 Although it was a two-year tour, I spent six months of it deployed aboard a Navy ship.
 It was during that deployment, and during a port of call in the Philippines, that I met my future wife.

 A year and a half on the island didn’t afford me many opportunities to go places I would find exceptionally memorable.
 I moved to an off-base apartment for about a year.
 It was in the nearby city of Kailua.
-The only club I hung out at was in walking distance (I didn’t have a car, I rode buses).
-It was called the White Rose Lounge but today it’s called Porky’s Sports Pub & Grill, with different ownership.
+The only club I ever hung out at was within walking distance.
+It was called the White Rose Lounge back then but today it’s called Porky’s Sports Pub & Grill, obviously with different ownership.

 A coworker at another squadron once had a hankering for Popeye’s chicken.
 I rode with him in his Subaru Brat to the store in Waimanalo, a store that no longer exists.
-Looking at a map, it seems like it’s far from Kailua.
+Looking at a map, Waimanalo seems far from Kailua.
 It really isn’t.
 It’s maybe a 10-minute ride.